PG-9-9/Musical_Video_Generator/README.md

 L6 — Dashboard and job server
 - What I do here: I use a small FastAPI app as a job manager and lightweight dashboard.
 It launches the step scripts as subprocesses, monitors their progress files, and serves `outputs/` for playback.
-- UI notes: the dashboard prefers `final_with_audio.mp4` when available.
-Jobs write per-job progress to `outputs/jobs/{jobid}.progress.json`; the server mirrors that into `outputs/jobs/{jobid}.json` so the UI can show progress and logs.

 ## Important files produced during a run